 46. Pepper Spray

-Even when things become hairy, people are still going to be in need of these.
-Especially if they don’t want to bring children into the hellish world that you’ll be living in.
+Even when things become challenging, people are still going to be in need of these.
+Especially if they don’t want to bring children into the topsy turvy world that you’ll be living in.

-Chocolate may not be a necessity, but it can be an item to bring back a little normalcy in your life.
-There might be a chocolate-lover or two out there that will be willing to barter something valuable to you for just a small bite of heaven.
+Chocolate may not be a necessity, but it can be an item to bring back a little normalcy in your life and for others.
+There might be a chocolate-lover or two out there who will be willing to barter something valuable with you for just a small bite of heaven.